 Animal vs. plant proteins: what are the differences?

 Plant and animal proteins do not have the same nutritional value.
-Animal proteins are consumed preferentially by muscles, due to their more complete amino acid profile4.
+Animal proteins are preferred by muscles because of their morecomplete amino acid profile.

-There are 9 essential amino acids, including BCAAs, which the body cannot manufacture on its own, and which are systematically supplied by the diet or a protein supplement.
+There are nine essential amino acids, including BCAAs, which the body cannot produce on its own and which must be obtained from food or protein supplements.

 Table of essential amino acids and their functions: